Lillie May Carroll Jackson: State and national organizing

+Personal life

+Jackson had four children.
+She had three daughters: Virginia (born June 3, 1911), Juanita Elizabeth (born January 2, 1913) and Marion (born September 12, 1916), followed by one son, Bowen Keiffer (born 1923).

+In addition to her leadership, Jackson was figuratively the mother of many activists in the civil rights movement.
+Her daughter Juanita, was the first African-American woman to practice law in Maryland, and was an activist and lawyer for the NAACP, establishing their national youth organization and providing legal counsel to the Baltimore NAACP chapter, as well as heading the Maryland NAACP.
+Juanita married Clarence Mitchell Jr. on September 7, 1938.
+He was the NAACP’s chief Washington lobbyist from 1950 to 1978 and became known as the "101st U.S. Senator."
+Mitchell's brother Parren Mitchell was the first African-American congressman from Maryland.
+Juanita and Clarence had four sons: Clarence M. Mitchell, III (a former state senator), Michael Bowen Mitchell Sr. (former state senator and Baltimore City Council member), Keiffer Jackson Mitchell, M.D., and George Davis Mitchell.
+Kieffer Mitchell's son, Keiffer J. Mitchell Jr. was a Baltimore City Council member and the Maryland House of Delegates.
+Clarence M. Mitchell, IV was a member of the Maryland State Senate.

 Jackson died from a myocardial infarction and was interred at Mount Auburn Cemetery in Baltimore.

+Legacy

+Lillie May Carroll Jackson Museum

 Jackson's will called for the home she lived in for twenty-two years, 1320 Eutaw Place in Baltimore, to be turned into a museum.
+She entrusted her daughter Virginia with transforming the house into a museum.
 As the only museum named after a woman and the only civil rights museum in the state of Maryland, it serves as a repository of civil rights artifacts including documents, framed memorabilia and household furnishings.
 Prominent amongst these was a life-sized photo of Jackson with Rosa Parks just inside the building's entrance.

 Upon its 1976 opening the museum enjoyed a modest flow of visitors.
 By mid 1990 its maintenance had become untenable to the extent that the structure was no longer viable as a museum.
 In 1997 Morgan State University took responsibility for the facility and as curators placed its contents in storage.
 The facility then became dormant, awaiting sufficient matching funds to put in use a grant which was received from the state of Maryland.
-A re-opening of the museum is currently planned for June 2016.
+The museum reopened on June 11, 2016.

+Honors

+In 1958, Morgan State College gave her an honorary doctorate of laws for her civil rights activism.

 In 1986, Jackson was posthumously inducted into the Maryland Women's Hall of Fame.

+The Baltimore Sun named Jackson Marylander of the Century in 1999.

+Baltimore mayor Martin O'Malley declared May 25th as Lillie Carroll Jackson Day in the city.